grafana/grafana/docs/sources/features/datasources/loki.md

 * `{name="kafka"} |~ tsdb-ops.*io:2003`
 * `{instance=~"kafka-[23]",name="kafka"} != kafka.server:type=ReplicaManager`

-Filter operators can be chained and will sequentially filter down the expression - resulting log lines will satisfy every filter.
-Eg:
+Filter operators can be chained and will sequentially filter down the expression.
+The resulting log lines will satisfy every filter.

+**Example**

 `{job="mysql"} |= "error" != "timeout"`

 The following filter types are currently supported:

 * `|=` line contains string.
-* `!=` line does not contain string.
+* `!=` line doesn't contain string.
 * `|~` line matches regular expression.
 * `!~` line does not match regular expression.

-> Note: For more details about LogQL, Loki's query language, see it's [documentation](https://github.com/grafana/loki/blob/master/docs/querying.md)
+> Note: For more details about LogQL, Loki's query language, refer to the [documentation](https://github.com/grafana/loki/blob/master/docs/querying.md)

-## Live Tailing
+## Live tailing

-Loki supports Live tailing which displays logs in real time.
+Loki supports Live tailing which displays logs in real-time.
 This feature is supported in [Explore](/features/explore/#loki-specific-features) and in dashboards with a Live toggle in the query editor.

 Note that Live Tailing relies on two Websocket connections: one between the browser and the Grafana server, and another between the Grafana server and the Loki server.
 If you run any reverse proxies, please configure them accordingly.